Taimoor10/Logins/README.md

 4. Link the accounts using Link button and Unlink later with same button

+   **Solution 2** :

-   Solution 2 => This is solution to the other question, that if the user login from first account (eg facebook) and then later with github or google and then try to link the facebook account.
+   *This is solution to the other question, that if the user login from first account (eg facebook) and then later with github or google and then try to link the facebook account.
 The other account will be linked based on checking the `token` property in database.
+The specific route `connect` will be called on requested linked account, and it will verify that whether a user have a token property set against the chosen provider in database.*

+   Type `http://localhost:3000` in different browser window to login from other provider in the same session.

-The specific route `connect` will be called on requested linked account, and it will verify that whether a user have a token property set against the chosen provider in database.
-If a `token` is found then, the callback will redirect to the profile page with fresh information.
-Note that alert will be shown in this case as well if a user has already logged in with the same `email` from other provider.
+   *If a `token` is found then, the callback will redirect to the profile page with fresh information.
+Note that alert will be shown in this case as well if a user has already logged in with the same `email` from other provider.*

 5. Unlinking the account will set the token property to `null` against the selected provider

 6. Logout of the application will clear all sessions and cookies.
 If the login from any provider is not done in the same session, then a new entry will be created in database.
 So accounts may have to be linked again if they are not already linked.

-   Note => I also have an alternative schema design to handle the logout option much better, but for this task, try linking and unlinking all the accounts in the same session.
+   *Note* => I also have an alternative schema design to handle the logout option much better, but for this task, try linking and unlinking all the accounts in the same session.